Rafael Montero (baseball): 2017

-In 2017 he was 5-11 with a 5.52 ERA.
+In 2017, Montero made 34 appearances (18 starts) for New York, and compiled a 5-11 record and 5.52 ERA with 114 strikeouts over 119 innings of work.

-2018: Lost season
+2018: UCL surgery

-Montero underwent Tommy John Surgery after suffering a UCL tear and missed the entire 2018 season.
+Montero underwent Tommy John surgery after experiencing a tear in the ulnar collateral ligament of the elbow and missed the entire 2018 season.
 He elected free agency on November 3, 2018.

 Texas Rangers

 2019

-On December 4, 2018, Montero signed a minor-league deal with the Texas Rangers.
-Starting on June 17, Montero made appearances for the AZL Rangers, Frisco RoughRiders, and Nashville Sounds as he made his way back from Tommy John surgery.
-On July 22, 2019, the Rangers selected Montero's contract and promoted him to the major leagues.
+On December 4, 2018, Montero signed a minor league contract with the Texas Rangers.
+Starting on June 17, 2019, Montero made appearances for the rookie-level Arizona League Rangers, Double-A Frisco RoughRiders, and Triple-A Nashville Sounds as he made his way back from Tommy John surgery.
+On July 22, the Rangers selected Montero's contract and promoted him to the major leagues.
 With Texas in 2019, Montero went 2–0 with a 2.48 ERA and 34 strikeouts over 29 innings.

 2020

-The following year, he was 8-for-8 in save opportunities, the first saves of his major league career, as he recorded a 4.08 ERA and 1.02 WHIP in 17 2/3 innings during the pandemic-shortened season.
+The following year, Montero was 8-for-8 in save opportunities, the first saves of his major league career, as he recorded a 4.08 ERA and 1.02 WHIP with 19 strikeouts in 17 2/3 innings during the COVID-19 pandemic-shortened season.

 Seattle Mariners

-On December 15, 2020, Montero was traded to the Seattle Mariners in exchange for Jose Corniell and a player to be named later.
+On December 15, 2020, Montero was traded to the Seattle Mariners in exchange for Jose Corniell and a player to be named later (PTBNL).
 The PTBNL, Andres Mesa, was sent to Texas on June 14, 2021.

 In 40 games for the Mariners, Montero struggled to a 7.27 ERA with 37 strikeouts.
 On July 23, 2021, Montero was designated for assignment by the Mariners.